 Below are some reflections from current Sixth Form pupils about the PSHE lecture and seminar series:

 “I found The Mask You Live In [a documentary screening about cultural ideas of masculinity] interesting and thought it contained a lot of truth about gender expectations on men.
 It helped me to think about the importance of expressing emotions, seeking support and challenging stereotypes.”
-Current Upper Sixth pupil
+Recent Upper Sixth pupil

 “Throughout my Sixth Form PSHE experience the talk which has had the most impact on me was Mandy Salieri’s talk on drugs, and the consequences of them on people’s lives and wellbeing.
 I particularly liked her perspective on the link between self-esteem, self-worth and drug habits.”
-Current Upper Sixth pupil
+Recent Upper Sixth pupil

 The Peer Listeners are a group of Upper Sixth pupils who provide an impartial listening service for any pupils who need someone to talk to.
 They provide a friendly and welcoming space in which other pupils can seek emotional and social support.
 The Peer Listeners are trained by the School Counsellors in effective questioning and listening skills, and provide a vital service that is central to ensuring that pupils feel supported throughout their experience at the School.